Last Updated on October 22, 2022 by Dave Farquhar

 Let’s talk lubricants for a minute.
-I like Labelle 107 grease and Labelle 106 oil, but Red N Tacky grease and 10w30 automotive oil are acceptable substitutes.
+I like Labelle 107 grease and Labelle 106 oil because they won’t degrade plastic, and these engines have a lot of plastic in them.
 Apply grease to the gears with a toothpick if you can’t get enough precision straight out of the tube.
 Then apply a drop of oil to the wheels where the axles meet the bearings with the needle oiler.

 Something else you’ll want to do while you have the motor out is to clean the driver wheels.
 They are always filthy, even if they look clean, and will run much better after a cleaning.
 A cotton swab with some mineral spirits is the cheapest way to clean the gunk off them.
 Mineral spirits, if you’re not familiar with it, is a cheap and effective solvent sold in hardware and home-improvement stores in the paint aisle.
 It’s normally sold as a paint thinner.

 If you’re taking the locomotive apart to paint it, be sure to wash the body with a cleaner like Simple Green first and let it dry thoroughly.
 Prime the locomotive and then paint it using whatever paints you’re most comfortable with.
 These engines lend themselves well to painting, as the body has a fair bit of cast-in detail, especially given the price it was designed to sell for.
 When you paint it with flat paints, it helps bring some of that detail out and make it look like a costlier locomotive.

 Ideally you should paint outdoors on a day that the temperature is at least 50 degrees, and on a sunny day so the locomotive can dry in direct sunlight.
 Since the body is plastic, don’t try baking it as you might a metal locomotive.